Firm Helps Complete Detroit's Historic 'Grand Bargain'

 The Grand Bargain was “one-of-a-kind” transaction, without an equivalent in the annals of United States Bankruptcy Court history.
 The Grand Bargain documents involved painstaking detail to not only consummate the transaction, which facilitated the Detroit Institute of Arts being placed into charitable trust in perpetuity and prevented drastic cuts to pension benefits for over 20,000 retirees, but also looks 20 years into the future -- when the last foundation payments are scheduled to be received.

 There were many high and low points during this 14-month process, which culminated in the transaction closing in December, 2014.
 The Michigan Attorney General needed to provide an opinion regarding the Detroit Institute of Arts.
 The Michigan Legislature passed a package of ten bills, which facilitated the state’s contribution and other aspects of the Grand Bargain.
 Concessions were needed from retirees, unions and Detroit pension plans.
 In the end, through the efforts of many public and private parties and individuals, the Grand Bargain became a reality.

-Attorneys Douglas Bernstein and Dennis Cowan led Plunkett Cooney’s team in advising and representing its foundation clients, as well as the Foundation for Detroit’s Future, an affiliate of the Community Foundation of Southeast Michigan.
+Plunkett Cooney’s team advised and represented its foundation clients, as well as the Foundation for Detroit’s Future, an affiliate of the Community Foundation of Southeast Michigan.
 The firm remains counsel to the Foundation for Detroit’s Future, which will continue to have responsibilities over the 20-year span of the Grand Bargain agreement.